Thrush is a fungal infection caused by Candida yeasts, and especially Candida albicans. It often affects women, but it can occur in men, too.

 Fast facts on thrush in men

 Here are some key points about male candidiasis.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Although Candida normally lives on the skin and mucous membranes, if there is an overgrowth it can cause symptoms that vary depending on the part of the body affected.1
+- Candida normally lives on the skin and mucous membranes, but if too much grows, it can cause symptoms.

-- Risk factors that make candidiasis more likely include antibiotics, corticosteroids, immunosuppression, diabetes, poor hygiene, using too many cleansing products.
+- Risk factors include the use of antibiotics or corticosteroids, immunosuppression, diabetes, poor hygiene, and using too many cleansing products.

-- Genital candidiasis is not considered to be a sexually transmitted infection, although sexual transmission of Candida can occur during vaginal intercourse.
+- Genital candidiasis is not considered a sexually transmitted infection (STI), but transmission can occur during vaginal intercourse.